Special Needs and Assisting Disabled Children

 Airport Pickup at Kilimanjaro International Airport

 The program fee includes airport pickup.
-It takes 45 to 60 minutes to ride to Arusha from Kilimanjaro International Airport (JRO).
+It takes 45 to 60 minutes to Arusha from Kilimanjaro International Airport (JRO).
 You will be picked up by a coordinator with a driver from our ground team.
 The ground team will be active to get to the airport on time and communicate well.

 Accommodation